Can a Multi-Hop Link Relying on Untrusted Amplify-and-Forward Relays Render Security?: Secrecy Performance Analysis

-where $\Phi \approx 0.577215$ is the Euler constant. \end{lemma} {\it Proof:} The proof can be done straightforwardly by considering the facts that: 1) the Jensen's inequality can apply on the concave function $\ln(1+\exp{(x)})$ with respect to $x$ and, 2) for the exponential r.v. $X$ with the mean of $m_X$, we have $\E\{\ln (X)\}=-\Phi+\ln (m_x)$ {\cite[Eq.
+where $\Phi \approx 0.577215$ is the Euler constant. \end{lemma} {\it Proof:} The proof can be done straightforwardly by considering the facts that: 1) the Jensen's inequality can apply on the convex function $\ln(1+\exp{(x)})$ with respect to $x$ and, 2) for the exponential random variable (RV) $X$ with the mean of $m_X$, we have $\E\{\ln (X)\}=-\Phi+\ln (m_x)$ {\cite[Eq.
 (4.331.1)] {integ}}.

+Before proceeding further to derive an analytical expression for $\bar{R}_E$, we present the following fruitful Lemma. \begin{lemma} Let $X$ and $Y$ be exponential RVs with means $m_x$ and $m_y$, respectively.
+Then the new RVs $Z=\frac{X}{Y}$ and $W=\frac{XY}{X+Y}$ have the following cumulative distribution functions (CDFs), respectively, as

+where $\mathrm{K}_\nu(\cdot)$ is the modified Bessel function of the second kind and $\nu$-th order. \end{lemma} {\it Proof:} See Appendix A.